ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

 ![](./pic/lcdsettings.jpg)

 ### 9-2.
 Apply Automatic Printing function by adding gcode in slicing software.
-You can also add the M182 command to the "Start G-code" of "machine setting" when slicing, The following is a detailed description of the M182 command:
+You can also add the M182 command to the "Start G-code" of "machine setting" when slicing, detailed description of M182 command as below:

     M182 Sx Nxx Zxx Txx Lxx